cotfas/cotfas/README.md

 ⛩️ _Location →→→ 𝙍𝙚𝙢𝙤𝙩𝙚 𝙤𝙣𝙡𝙮_‼️<br />
 🍀 _Flexibility and openness to occasional on-site visits!_ 🏢<br />
 🙌 _Collaboration exclusively with the final client, excluding intermediary proxies!_ ❌<br />
-╰┈➤ _As I want to build a strong long-term partnership as well!_ 🤝<br />
+╰┈➤ _As I also want to build a strong long-term partnership as well!_ 🤝<br />
 📩 _You can reach me at_ →→→ [LinkedIn](https://linkedin.com/in/vladcotfas) 🚀

 ##